 Fire and safety rules do not allow most plug-in devices from home to be used in patient rooms.
 You cannot have coffee pots, heating blankets or pads, space heaters or extension cords.
 However, some items are allowed with the approval of the charge nurse or department manager.
 Small battery-powered devices, such as laptop computers and portable stereos, are allowed in patient rooms.
 A hair dryer with a circuit reset button is also allowed.

-UC San Diego Health System is a 100 percent smoke-free environment.
+UC San Diego Health is a 100 percent smoke-free environment.
 No smoking is allowed in the hospital or on our grounds.
-Please talk with a UC San Diego Health System staff person in order to obtain information on smoking cessation products available in the pharmacy.
+Please talk with a UC San Diego Health staff person in order to obtain information on smoking cessation products available in the pharmacy.
 You can also speak with your caregiver about patient education materials on how to quit smoking.